Monday 28 September 2020, 16:53pm

 When the future is bright, optimism becomes the glowing candle.
 Researchers have found that, "Optimistic people present a higher quality of life compared to those with low levels of optimism or even pessimists.".
 Having a more positive outlook on life will help you engage in various activities and better cope with challenging circumstances that could lead you astray and keep you away from fulfilling your potential.

 It's not difficult to understand why.
-Optimists expect better things to come, they feel a greater sense of control and so feel more hopeful.
+Optimists expect better things to come, they have a greater sense of control and so feel more hopeful.
 At the same time, is worth mentioning that optimism does not rule out pessimism completely, and wellbeing seems to be in charge of deciding what comes first.

 Meet your expectations

-Expectations are a powerful motivational element which helps the mind anticipate the actions required to fulfil your needs.
+Expectations are a powerful motivational element which helps the mind anticipate most actions required to fulfil your needs.
 The most obvious example in the scientific literature comes from the placebo effect.
 Simply put, when finding a solution (medicine) to your needs (pain relief), the expected effect becomes strong enough to create a positive belief related to the healing state.
 In a clinical trial, an injection of salty water would make your back feel less painful.
 But how does this apply to our day-to-day life?

 The meaning of your life doesn't lie in the distant future but it always joins you along the way.
 If you already know what drives your development, then you would most likely engage in related actions, broadening your horizon or creating opportunities for others to do the same.
-However if you are unsure, then you may at least feel happy when taking small steps forward as you are doing what it takes.
+However if you are unsure, then you may at least feel happy when taking small steps forward while believing you are doing what it takes.
 Still, unrealistic optimism may become part of the bigger picture, so it is better to start small, focus on existing strengths and learn from experience along the way.